axshen/SKA-SDC2-SoFiA/README.md

 python physical_parameter_conversion_v0.2.py merged_catalogue_clean.xml 0.1 0.0 700 > sdc2_catalogue.dat
 ```

 This will produce a **final catalogue** containing the parameters to be supplied to the SDC2 in the format required by the scoring service.
-This final catalogue can then be supplied to the **scoring service** using the standard command `sdc2-score create sdc2_catalogue.dat` (assuming that the [SDC2 scoring service scripts](https://pypi.org/project/ska-sdc2-scoring-utils/) are installed).
+This final catalogue can then be uploaded to the **scoring service** using the standard command `sdc2-score create sdc2_catalogue.dat` (assuming that the [SDC2 scoring service scripts](https://pypi.org/project/ska-sdc2-scoring-utils/) are installed and set up correctly).

 ## Team Members